benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q003-2.png)

 In its simplest usage, a quantifier is connected to an entity on its left side, and has two or more branches on its right side.
-We'll call the left side of the quatifier 'the left component', and anything that follows a branch, up to the end of the branch, 'a right component'.
+We'll call the left side of the quantifier 'the left component', and anything that follows a branch, up to the end of the branch, 'a right component'.

 Each branch may start with: